-- Review your parking lot.
+Review your parking lot.
 A parking lot is a storage area for items that need to be further explored, but weren’t germane to the topic being discussed at the time.
 Parking lots are an effective way to keep meetings on track and should be used by your weekly meeting facilitator.
 Keeping a spot for these items, and making sure you go back to them to get them resolved, is a key strategy for keeping weekly meetings focused.

-- Assign a scribe.
+> - Assign a scribe or note taker.
 This person is taking the meeting minutes for the management team.
 They will distribute the notes at the end of the meeting with action items clearly marked.
 If you use Rhythm software to run your weekly meetings you can enter them directly in the software for transparency and team accountability.

-Use the weekly management meeting agenda shared above to make sure that you keep focused on the important issues affecting your company.
+> Use the weekly management meeting agenda shared above to make sure that you keep focused on the important issues affecting your company.
 I recommend using a business dashboard for your priorities and KPIs so that you can effectively track your progress towards these goals.
 A large amount of time, money and resources go into your weekly meetings.
 Using this recommended weekly management meeting agenda will help you get the most out of this significant investment and allow you to solve problems during your meetings.
 To ensure that you are focusing on all of the challenges facing your organization, make sure that you allow all management team members to add agenda topics that are facing their department.

-Additional Rhythm Systems Meeting Resources:
+> Additional Rhythm Systems Meeting Resources: